keymapperorg/KeyMapper/README.md

 # KeyMapper
-An Android app that maps any key event combination to a custom action.
+An Android app that maps a single or multiple key event combination to a custom action.